FLAGlab/flaglab.github.io/_thesistopics/graphqg-generator.md

 ---
-title: GraphQl Generator
+title: GraphQL Generator
-period: 2021
+period: 2022
 level: undergrad
 area: pil
 abstract: Build a framework to generate random information on top of GraphQL